 If she can do it, so can you

 One of the best ways to stay motivated and keep your gazelle intensity is to start a free trial of the Financial Peace Membership and take control of your finances!
-With your online membership, you get 24/7 access to Dave’s #1 class to help you tackle the Baby Steps and create your best future!
+With your online membership, you get 24/7 access to Dave’s #1 proven plan to help you tackle the Baby Steps and create your best future!